ConSol-Monitoring/snclient/docs/install/supported.md

 - Windows 10
 - Windows 11
 - Windows Server 2019
-- Windows ARM 11 Preview (using the x86 pkg)
+- Windows ARM 11 Preview

 Others will quite likely work as well, but haven't been tested yet.